sajidsarker/seattle-airbnb-crispdm/README.md

 4. Seaborn
 5. Scikit-Learn

-You may install these using the following code in a UNIX-based environment:
+You may install these using the following *bash* code in a UNIX-based environment:
 ```bash
 python3 -m pip install --upgrade pip
 python3 -m pip install venv